mirjak/draft-kuehlewind-shmoo-remote-fee/draft-kuehlewind-shmoo-remote-fee.md

 # Principle of open participation

-This document outlines the principle of open participation and solicits community feedback in order to reach consensus on this or a similar principle that the IETF LLC can use to guide future decision about registration fees for full online meetings.
+This document outlines the principle of open participation and solicits community feedback in order to reach consensus on this or a similar principle that the IETF Administration LLC (IETF LLC) can use to guide future decision about registration fees for full online meetings.

 The principle this document states is simple: there must always be an option for free remote participation in any IETF meeting, whether or not that meeting has a physical presence.